Abd al-Qays: Campaigns of Shapur II

 In pre-Islamic times, the Abd al-Qays frequently raided Iran.
 The Sasanian king Shapur II led an expedition against the Arabian tribes, during which he massacred most of the Abd al-Qays.
 Later, several Abd al-Qays tribesmen were relocated by Shapur to the Iranian province of Kirman.

 Migrations into eastern Arabia

 By the 5th century, the Abd al-Qays had shifted to nomadism, dwelling outside of the Tuwaiq escarpment in the southern Najd (central Arabia).
 In the 6th century, the tribe migrated northeastward the oases of al-Ahsa, Tarout Island and Qatif in eastern Arabia.

 Islamic period

-During the Arab conquest of Iran, considerable numbers of Abd al-Qays tribesmen entered southeastern, launching extensive raids in the region.
+During the Arab conquest of Iran, considerable numbers of Abd al-Qays tribesmen entered Fars taking part in the raids and advancing even to the vicinity of Istakhr (before being repelled) and then taking part in the conquest of Western regions of the Sassanid realm.
 Several groupings of Abd al-Qays settled near Tavvaz in the Iranian coastal mountains and Basra in lower Mesopotamia.
 In the early 8th century, 4,000 Abd al-Qays warriors formed part of the army of Qutayba ibn Muslim on his campaign into Khorasan.

 The majority of the Baharna are descendants of the Banu Abd al-Qays, while some are from the tribes of Bakr ibn Wa'il and others.